 Ultimately, Dave’s team understood that plants, at least most of them, have evolved such that their roots grow downward (physiologically known as geotropism) and their stems grow upward (physiologically know as phototropism).
 When they are forced to grow counter to their natural physiology, it appears to impose substantial stress that may lead to disease.

 Having thoroughly identified the challenges and solved them with an effective horticultural design, the launch of LiveWall was inevitable.
 Today, the company is well down the road to repeating the commercial success of its older cousin LiveRoof.
-Dave MacKenzie and his team are proud to offer what they truly believe is the world’s best green wall system by packaging astonishing beauty with TopSide® and patent pending RainRail® technology for growing plants vertically in a manner that is healthy, simple and sustainable.
+Dave MacKenzie and his team are proud to offer what they truly believe is the world’s best green wall system by packaging astonishing beauty with TopSide® and patented RainRail® technology for growing plants vertically in a manner that is healthy, simple and sustainable.

 About founder Dave MacKenzie